Creative director. Brand storyteller. Human being.

 I am a storyteller with strategist instincts.
 I bring ideas to life in a way people can't ignore when the direction is blurry, stakes are high, and the right words matter.

 I'm not the loudest person in the room.
-I'm the person in the trying to figure out what the room is trying to say.
+I'm the person in the room trying to figure out what everyone else is trying to say.

 Ideas are everywhere.
 The hard part comes after you sell one: the thousand decisions, the midnight rewrites, improvising the alternate line that saves the spot, the instinct that knows when something's close but not there yet.
 These are the projects that show what happens when you balance what the brand wants to say with what people actually want to hear.